maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 + policy
 + **Feedback : Security policies enforce a set of rules for transit traffic, identifying which traffic can pass through the firewall and the actions taken on the traffic as it passes through the firewall.
 Security policies allow you to decide which users and data can enter and exit the network, as well as where, when, and how**
 + **a set of rules that tells a Junos security device how to treat transit traffic**
++ zone policies, global policies, default policy
++ **Feedback : The Junos OS evaluates traffic against security policies in a specific order.
+Once a rule that matches traffic has been found, the specified action is taken and policy evaluation ends.
+Policies are checked in the following order: zone policies, global policies, and the default policy.**
++ **order do Junos security devices examine policies for transit traffic**

 ### security policy components
 + user-defined address object